tigera-cs/Calico-Enterprise-Networking-Training-FR/3. Cross Node Connectivity/README.md

 No IPv6 peers found.
 ```

 The output above shows that Calico is now peered with the bastion node (`10.0.1.10`).
 This means Calico can share routes to and learn routes from bastion node.
+Note that you should receive a similar output if you run the same command on the other cluster nodes.

-In a real-world on-prem deployment you would typically configure Calico nodes within a rack to peer with the ToRs (Top of Rack) routers, and the ToRs are then connected to the rest of the enterprise or data center network.
+In a real-world on-prem deployment, you would typically configure Calico nodes within a rack to peer with the ToRs (Top of Rack) routers, and the ToRs are then connected to the rest of the enterprise or data center network.
 In this way, if desired, pods can be reached from anywhere in then network.
-You could even go as far as giving some pods public IP address and have them addressable from the Internet if you wanted to.
+You could even go as far as giving some pods public IP address and have them accessible from the Internet if you wanted to.

-We're done with adding the peers, so exit from worker1 to return back to bastion node.
+8. We're done with adding the peers, so exit from worker1 to return back to bastion node.

 ```
 exit
 ```

-### Configure a namespace to use externally routable IP addresses
+### Configure a namespace to use an externally routable IP addresses

 Calico supports annotations on both namespaces and pods that can be used to control which IPPool (or even which IP address) a pod will receive its address from when it is created.
 In this example, we're going to create a namespace to host externally routable Pods.